raspberrypilearning/cd-advanced-html-css-sushi/en/step_9.md

 The photos will appear one after the other on the web page, in the order they appear in your code.

-+ In your CSS file, add the following CSS class for the elements inside the `div`.
-The property `position: absolute;` lets you choose exact positions for them.  create an empty set of style rules for each of the elements using **id selectors**, and choose a size for each picture.
++ In your CSS file, add the following CSS class for the elements inside the `div`:

 ```css
     .absPos {